sdiehl/stephendiehl.com/posts/poll.md

 #### Language Features

 For language features I tried to poll on topics specific to GHC's implementation details.
-The results were overwhelming about performance and profiling:
+The results were overwhelmingly about performance and profiling:

 1. Profiling Memory
 2. Rewrite Rules / Fusion